move-ai/Move_API_JavaScript_demo/readme.md

 This is a simple example of using the Move GraphQL API to process an mp4 video containing 1 human and return motion data.

 To run this demo rename .env.example to .env and add your Move API key.
-To request an API key, visit [https://developers.move.ai/docs/request-an-api-key](https://developers.move.ai/docs/request-an-api-key).
+To get an API key, signup to Team plan on [https://platform.move.ai](https://platform.move.ai).

 Then in the terminal inside the project folder type: